f3d-app/f3d/documentation/content/docs/index.md

 -h, \-\-help|Print *help*.
 \-\-verbose|Enable *verbose* mode.
 \-\-no-render|Verbose mode without any rendering for the first provided file, to recover information about a file.
+\-\-quiet|Enable quiet mode, which superseed any verbose options.
+No console output will be generated at all.
 \-\-version|Show *version* information.
 -x, \-\-axis|Show *axes* as a trihedron in the scene.
 -g, \-\-grid|Show *a grid* aligned with the XZ plane.